Darren Murphy: Coaching career

 During his playing career, Murphy combined his playing role with a position as a community and academy coach at Stevenage in 2011.
 He also worked as a community coach at Port Vale.
 He earned his UEFA B Licence in 2017 and was issued his UEFA A Licence in 2019.

 Cobh Ramblers

 Murphy was appointed as first-team coach at Cobh Ramblers in January 2015, a position he held until October 2016.
-He was appointed as manager of the club's under-19 team in February 2021.
-He was named interim manager of the Cobh Ramblers first team until the end of the season on 23 July 2021, following the departure of previous manager Stuart Ashton.
-He was given the role on a permanent basis on 16 September 2021, signing a contract until the end of the 2023 season.
-It was announced on 18 June 2022 that Cobh had "amicably agreed to part ways" with Murphy.
+He returned as manager of the club's under-19 team in February 2021, before being appointed interim first-team manager on 23 July following the departure of Stuart Ashton.
+Murphy was appointed on a permanent basis on 16 September 2021, signing a contract until the end of the 2023 season, but left the club by mutual consent on 18 June 2022.

+Cork City

+Murphy was appointed manager of Cork City's under-20 team in January 2025.
+The team finished second in their division before he left because of work commitments in December 2025.